Sungold Tomato

 Pests & Diseases:

 Protect from cutworms by using protective collars around the plant stem or place cornmeal around plant base.
 Blossom end rot (a brownish-black, sunken dead area that forms on the bottom of the fruit) is a condition caused by a calcium deficiency due to uneven watering.
 Blight, another disease common to tomatoes is caused by warm, humid conditions particularly if plants have not been given some support to keep foliage off the ground.
-Use copper or sulfur sprays to help prevent blight.
+Use copper or sulphur sprays to help prevent blight.
 Good air circulation along with proper rotation will help to prevent onset of this harmful disease.

 Companions: